ruthiang/Ruth-Iang/README.md

 # Ruth-Iang

-This repository contains academic projects.
+This repository contains Projects of Ruth Iang related to Data Science and Machine Learning.